 “Ettercap” is primarily used by penetration testers and hackers for MitM attacks.
 It can run on Linux, OS X, Solaris, FreeBSD, and Windows operating systems.
 Just like Cain & Abel, Ettercap uses ARP poisoning to initiate MitM attacks.

 What I like about Ettercap is its ease-of-use.
-You don’t have to be an expert at hacking to understand what to do.
+You don’t have to be an expert to understand what to do.
 Once the MitM attack is initiated, Ettercap will collect passwords entered by the victim over HTTP, FTP, SSH, Telnet, IMAP4, SNMP, and much more.
 Hackers like to use Ettercap in combination with the SSLstrip tool to decrpyt HTTPS traffic; however, this has become uncommon these days as more and more Web browsers protect against it.

 Angry IP Scanner